 - 1. Explain the importance of feedback in the standards-based education process. - 2.
 Apply a common vocabulary to demonstrate understanding of assessment and evaluation processes. - 3.
 Describe the characteristics of exemplary feedback. - 4.
-Gain deeper Grades 3-5 content knowledge. - 5.
-Provide effective teacher commentary for student work. - 6.
-Establish procedures to develop students' metacognitive, self-evaluative skills. - 7.
-Establish protocols for examining student work collaboratively. - 8.
-Gather information and prepare for Day 7.
+Provide effective teacher commentary for student work. - 5.
+Establish procedures to develop students' metacognitive, self-evaluative skills. - 6.
+Establish protocols for examining student work collaboratively. - 7.
+Discuss the effectiveness of grading practices in standards-based classrooms. - 8.
+Begin to collect information for the standards feedback survey.

-Module Sequence

-Prior Preparation-Participants
+Module Sequence Prior Preparation-Participants